jkomoros/boardgame/server/README.md

 If you don't, don't forget to add it to the polymer.json fragments list above.

+### Optional: boardgame-card

+One useful element in src/ is boardgame-card, which implements a card that can have an overridable front and back, and can do animations and such.

 ## Adding new views

 You can add new views in game-src/ that are imported directly from other views in game-src/.
 Remember that game-render-view is the polymer element that is the root of your game rendering.